EitanBeCe/EmployeesListReact/README.md

 -   Side project - Employees list.
-Here the user can add/remove employees, set them "for raise" with a star and add them a bonus.
+The user can add/remove employees, set them "for raise" with a star and add them a bonus.
 One can filter employees in different ways and search them.
 -   Written on React using Class components.

 # Getting Started with Create React App